How laboratory patterns, temperature, complement, and clonality converge

 Note: The video and audio linked above were generated with the assistance of AI.
 Clinical accuracy has been reviewed, but no AI-generated content can be guaranteed to be fully error-free.

-Diagnosis in cold agglutinin disease (CAD) is not established by a single test.
+Diagnosis of cold agglutinin disease (CAD) is not established by a single test.
 It emerges from a pattern.
 Hemolysis may be incomplete, antibody titers misleading, and symptoms disproportionate to laboratory abnormalities.
-Accurate diagnosis requires integrating evidence of immune-mediated hemolysis, complement involvement, temperature dependence, and an underlying clonal B-cell process, in that order.1
+Accurate diagnosis requires integrating evidence of hemolysis, the DAT/complement pattern, temperature-dependent antibody behavior, and evaluation for an underlying clonal B-cell process.1

 For example, a patient with fatigue, mild anemia, and cold-induced finger discoloration might first be confirmed to have clinically relevant hemolysis, then shown to have complement-positive DAT, then demonstrated to have temperature-dependent antibody activity, and only afterward evaluated for a clonal B-cell population.
 The diagnosis emerges as each layer aligns.